 For help in forgiving yourself, you can read these articles

 Every community give some form of social pressure.
-What are your experiences with social pressure, and what tips do you think should be included in this ultimate guide to social pressure?
+What are your experiences with social pressure, and what tips do you think should be included in this guide on how to overcome or handle social pressure?